angelotrabuco2013/angelotrabuco2013.github.io/README.md

 # AST's official website
 My website.
 Has a bunch of cool stuff.
-I am working on adding copies of Scratch mods and archiving some old stuff until it gets removed.
+I am working on adding copies of Scratch mods, and archiving some old stuff until it gets removed.

 New design will be on January 14th, 2024.